Shirley, as photographed in USC Virterbi Magazine.

 Metastatic Ovarian Cancer

-We invite all scientists, researchers and medical professionals with intermediate to advanced experience to participate in Shirley's case.
-Research to the People's cases are Open Participation, Open Data and Open Results.
-Submitted analysis will remain accessible via GitHub and through this site.
+We invite all scientists, researchers with established pipelines and medical professionals to participate in Shirley's case.
+Research to the People's cases are open participation, open data and open results.
+Submitted analysis will remain through our website.

 Media featuring Shirley: